azamshahbaz07/mmio-dot-product-accelerator/README.md

 A simulation-only SystemVerilog accelerator that computes a signed 16-element dot product through a small memory-mapped I/O interface.
 The verification environment includes both a SystemVerilog testbench and a C++/Verilator harness that act like firmware: write input vectors into MMIO registers, write `CTRL.START`, poll `STATUS.DONE`, read the 64-bit result, and check it against a software reference model.

-This project is meant to demonstrate hardware/software codesign without requiring an FPGA board.

 ![Waveform preview](screenshots/waveform_basic_test.png)

 ## Architecture